Magnetics Overview (03:23)

 * Boxesdrop-in PDIPs or SOICs, plus unique ultra-miniature

 * Boundsflexible inputs, CMOS or open-drain options;

 Baudhigher speed and less pulse-width distortion; and

-Bulletproof, with no LED to be damaged and no degradation with time.
+* Bulletproof, with no LED to be damaged or degrade with time.

 "four Bs."
 As you British say, "brilliant."
 Where can viewers

 IL600 section of our on-line store for samples and datasheets.

 Transient Immunity (03:30)

 We're learning about NVE's exclusive, True 8 millimeter creepage Isolators,with